Västergötland Runic Inscription 90: Description

 The inscription on Vg 90 consists of runes carved in the younger futhark in a text band that forms an arch that then curves back in the interior for one word.
 A small cross is in the upper part of the interior.
 The stone, which is made of limestone and is 2.1 meters in height, is classified as being carved in runestone style RAK, which is considered to be the oldest style.
 This is the classification where the ends of the text bands are straight and do not have any attached serpent or beast heads.
-The runestone, which is located on a natural hill, was noted in a letter written by King Magnus III in 1287.
+The runestone, which is located on a natural hill, was noted in a letter written by King Magnus Ladulås in 1287.
 This is believed to be the first modern notice of the existence of runestones in Sweden.
 The unnamed runemaster who carved Vg 90 is also believed to have carved inscription Vg 85 in Stora Dala.